baehyunsol/Sodigy/Build.md

 Once you built Sodigy, you should run tests to see if the build was successful.
 The test script requires [nushell](https://nushell.sh) to run.

 After installing the shell, run `nu tests.nu` to run the tests.

-If the test fails, please run `nu clean.nu` manually to remove temporary files.